Gerald Everett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- Everett racked up seven receiving yards in his lone career matchup against the Lions, 28.5 fewer than his over/under for Sunday's game.
+- Everett collected seven receiving yards in his lone career matchup against the Lions, 29.5 fewer than his over/under for Sunday's game.

-- Everett did not have a touchdown catch in that contest against the Lions.
+- Everett did not have a touchdown catch in that game against the Lions.

-- The Lions have the NFL's 20th-ranked pass defense this season, allowing 256.9 yards per game through the air.
+- The 256.9 passing yards the Lions give up per game makes them the NFL's 20th-ranked pass defense this season.

-- The Lions' defense is 20th in the NFL, allowing 1.6 passing touchdowns per game.
+- The Lions have allowed 24 touchdowns through the air (1.6 per game).
+They are 20th in the NFL in that category.

 Recent Performances

-- In last week's game against the Bears, Everett was targeted five times and racked up four catches for 68 yards (17 yards per reception) and scored one touchdown.
+- In last week's matchup with the Bears, Everett grabbed four passes for 68 yards (17 yards per catch) and scored one touchdown while being targeted five times.

-- During his last three games, Everett has put up 47.7 yards per game with two touchdowns, reeling in 10 passes on 11 targets.
+- During his last three games, Everett has 143 receiving yards on 10 receptions (11 targets), with two touchdowns, averaging 47.7 yards per game.

 Everett's Seattle Teammates